 What provides the most satisfaction?

-Closed-end surveys consist of closed-end questions only.
+Closed-ended surveys consist of closed-ended questions only.
 These types of surveys are most useful for exploring "known unknowns."
 Typically, this means that:

 You've tried exploring what you don't know.